Our lobbying activity

 Northern Ireland dinner

-On 2 October 2024, Ȥҹapp welcomed Minister Andrew Muir, Northern Ireland Minister of Agriculture, Environment and Rural Affairs, MLAs and stakeholders to the annual Northern Ireland Dinner in the Long Gallery, Parliament Buildings, Belfast.
-Hosted by MLA Declan McAleer, the event provided vets, political leaders, industry experts and opinion formers an excellent opportunity to network and engage on the key issues affecting Northern Ireland concerning the veterinary profession, animal health and welfare, and food safety.
-In her address, Ȥҹapp President Elizabeth Mullineaux reaffirmed Ȥҹapp’s commitment to continue lobbying the UK Government to secure the supply of veterinary medicines in Northern Ireland.
+On 22 October 2025, Ȥҹapp welcomed Minister Andrew Muir, Northern Ireland Minister of Agriculture, Environment and Rural Affairs, MLAs and stakeholders to the annual Northern Ireland Dinner in the Long Gallery, Parliament Buildings, Belfast.
+Hosted by MLA Michelle McIlveen, the event provided vets, political leaders, industry experts and opinion formers an excellent opportunity to network and engage on the key issues affecting Northern Ireland concerning the veterinary profession, animal health and welfare, and food safety.
+In his address, Ȥҹapp President Rob Williams called on the veterinary profession to unite behind reform of the Veterinary Surgeons Act and reaffirmed Ȥҹapp’s commitment to continue lobbying the UK Government to secure the supply of veterinary medicines in Northern Ireland.
 Find out more.

 Access to Veterinary medicines in Northern Ireland